ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 this.enemyTimer = 180;
 ```

-Then add this code to generate enemies through time:
+Then add this code in the `On Step` tab to generate enemies through time:

 ```js
 this.asteroidTimer -= ct.delta;